vancouversnowboarding/vancouversnowboarding.ca/_posts/2023-02-22-2023-02-22-grouse-mountain-snow-report.md

 -7C with high overcast skies.
 It was pretty busy, but not too bad, and the snow was mostly soft.

+Coffin opened for the first time of the season!

 Overall rate: 5/5 ★★★★★